alephnode/alephnode/src/pages/12-rust-test-drive/index.md

 ---
-title: 'Automating Workflows: a Dead Simple Experiment with Rust'
+title: 'Automating Workflows: a Dead Simple Exploration of Rust'
 date: '2019-10-28'
 ---